oppia/oppia-web-developer-docs/If-your-build-fails.md

 To figure out which it is, check the bottom of the GitHub PR thread.
 If there's a merge conflict, it will show up there.
 You'll need to fix the conflict following the [Getting Started instructions](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#instructions-for-making-a-code-change) and push a new commit to the branch before Travis can run.

-If there are no merge conflicts, but Travis shows a failure, click the "Details" link at the bottom of the GitHub PR thread (at the right of "The Travis CI build failed"):
+Otherwise, if Travis explicitly shows a failure, click the "Details" link at the bottom of the GitHub PR thread (at the right of "The Travis CI build failed"):

   ![Travis failure indicator.](images/travis1.png)